INFO490/assignments/hw8/hw8.markdown

 	 [    38    -14   2004 200274     53 218185]
 	 [    40     44   2000  40298     40  41409]]

 Again, the variables are [AGEP, JWMNP, MARHYP, WAGP, WKHP, PINCP].
-So that means the first cluster can be represented by an average person (a cluster center) who was 51 years old (in 2012), spent 18 minutes to travel to work, was married in 1988, made $34,155 from wage/salary, worked 35 hours a week, and made $40,528 in total; and so on for the other clusters.
+So that means the first cluster can be represented by an average person (a cluster center) who was 51 years old (in 2012), spent 18 minutes to travel to work, got married in 1988, made $34,155 from wage/salary, worked 35 hours a week, and made $40,528 in total; and so on for the other clusters.

 ### Classification

 We have seen that there is some correlation between the variables AGEP, JWMNP, MARHYP, WAGP, WKHP, and PINCP.
-In particular, the wage income, WAGP, is strongly correlated with the total annual income, PINCP, and if we know one, we can probably predict the other.
+In particular, the wage income, WAGP, is strongly correlated with the total annual income, PINCP.
+Thus, if we know one, we can probably guess the other.

-To demonstrate this, I'll train a Gaussian Naive Bayes classifier on five variables, AGEP, JWMNP, MARHYP, WAGP, and WKHP, using PINCP as the truth label.
-Then, I'll try to predict whether a person has an income higher than $40,000 or not.
+To demonstrate this, our dataset is first divided into a training set and a validation set.
+Then, I train a Gaussian Naive Bayes classifier on the training set with five variables, AGEP, JWMNP, MARHYP, WAGP, and WKHP, and use whehter or not PINCP is greater than $40,000 as the truth label.
+After training the classifier, I use the validation set the performance of the classifer by predicting whether or not a person in the validation set has an income higher than $40,000.
+Note that the validation set is not used in training the classifier.

 As previously discussed, I performed some pre-processing on the dataset to produce the array *X*.
-The PINCIP column is the label:
+The PINCP column is the label:

 	y = (y >= 40000).astype(int)